oauthstuff/draft-oauth-par/main.md

    [[ To be removed from the final specification ]]

+   -06

+   * Add a note clarifying that the presence of `pushed_authorization_request_endpoint` is sufficient for a client to know that it can use the PAR flow

    -05

    * Mention use of `invalid_request` error code for cases, like a bad `redirect_uri`, that don't have a more specific one